Photos, Videos, Events, Promotions & Jobs

 Personalized Services Credit unions are cooperatives, which means they are owned and operated by their very own Members, rather than by stockholders like a bank.
 This type of ownership means that credit union Members are in charge of making decisions about policies and procedures, ensuring that the credit union is Member-focused instead of being focused on making as much profit as possible.
 In the case of a profit-focused bank, they may have to cut into profits in order to offer benefits to their customers, which is contrary to their objective to earn as much profit as possible.
 This is not an issue with Member-owned, not-for-profit credit unions.

 Community Support and Involvement Credit unions are not only focused on the needs of their Members, they’re guided by a strong desire to give back to the communities they serve, including populations that are oftentimes underserved.
+Many credit unions operate under a social purpose: They strive to do everything they can to assist not only their Members, but all of the individuals in the communities they serve.

 People with a troubled financial past might be unlikely to receive funding on a loan request at a bank, especially if the bank receives thousands of loan requests each month.
 Credit unions are able to spend more time analyzing loan requests, which gives a more human element to their decision-making process.